kaomoneus/myrtti/doc/paper.md

 We should be very accurate with conclusions when we beat some legacy well-optimized thing.
 But if its true.. well then "YAY!" those would be a great news!

-But let's others to confirm this fact.
+But let others to confirm this fact.
 Optimized results might be context dependent.
 For example, it might be merged with some user's code, or inlined into some user's function.
 And it might affect final result quite dramatically.